micha2718l/dolphain/QUICK_REFERENCE.md

 - External drives are slower than internal
 - USB 2.0 is much slower than USB 3.0
 - Try smaller samples first: `--n-files 100`
+- **Use pre-generated file list!** Much faster than directory scanning

 **"Out of memory"**
 - Use sampling: `--quick` or `--sample 0.1`